jamesjsong/jamesjsong.github.io/_posts/2023-12-13-Scenes-from-a-Brotherhood.markdown

 A few years ago, my maternal grandpa’s *han* was let loose.
 During a fiery tirade that followed, he told me that everything was fine with me, but that I shouldn’t *ever* think again about joining the military after graduating from “*the* school,” his term of respect for Harvard.
 It’s too dangerous.
 On the other hand, he said Jon could overcome whatever came his way.

-“I remember in high school,” a friend of mine told me, Jon had this confidence.”
+“I remember in high school,” a friend of mine told me, "Jon had this confidence.”

 “Where,” Lance would ask, “does he get his confidence?”